-14.1 AcumenTM Hypotension Prediction Index (HPI) Software Feature
+14.1 Acumen Hypotension Prediction Index (HPI) Software Feature

-AcumenTM Hypotension Prediction Index (HPI) software, when activated and using an Acumen IQTM sensor connected to a radial arterial catheter, provides the clinician with information regarding the likelihood of a patient trending towards a hypotensive event and the associated hemodynamics.
+AcumenTM Hypotension Prediction Index (HPI) software, when activated and using an Acumen IQTM sensor connected to a radial arterial catheter (minimally-invasive monitoring) or Acumen IQ finger cuff and HRS (noninvasive mode), provides the clinician with information regarding the likelihood of a patient trending towards a hypotensive event and the associated hemodynamics.
 A hypotensive event is defined as mean arterial pressure (MAP) < 65 mmHg for at least one minute.
-The accuracy of the presented measurements is based upon several factors: the arterial line is reliable (not damped), the connected arterial line pressure sensor is well aligned and properly zeroed, and patient demographics (age, gender, height, and weight) have been accurately entered into the device.
+During minimally-invasive monitoring, the accuracy of the presented measurements is based upon several factors: the arterial line is reliable (not damped), the connected arterial line pressure sensor is well aligned and properly zeroed, and patient demographics (age, gender, height, and weight) have been accurately entered into the device.
+During noninvasive monitoring, the accuracy of the presented measurements is based upon several factors: the finger cuff has been properly sized and placed, the HRS has been properly zeroed and positioned. and patient demographics (age, gender, height, and weight) have been accurately entered into the device.